krishnachandan2412/Data-World/README.md

     ```

 5. **Access your app:**
-   - Open the displayed local URL in your browser ([usually http://localhost:8501](https://data-world.streamlit.app))
+   - Open the displayed local URL in your browser (https://data-world.streamlit.app)

 ## Security Note